DanielJR78/cypress-cucumber-sample/README.md

   ./node_modules/.bin/cypress open
   ```
 ### Headless mode:
 Use this mode to execute them in background or batch mode (background/CI usage).

-Generated outputs after each execution will be stored in "cypress\screenshots" and "cypress\videos" folders.
+After each execution, generated outputs will be stored in "cypress\screenshots" and "cypress\videos" folders.
   ```
   ./node_modules/.bin/cypress run
   ```

 # Content
 ### Sample features: